-This award was granted to the University of Wisconsin-Whitewater to explore the use of primary source materials during the curriculum design process in the elementary and middle grades social studies methods course.
+This award, granted to the University of Wisconsin-Whitewater, explored the use of primary source materials during the curriculum design process in the elementary and middle grades social studies methods course.
 Pre-service elementary and middle teachers engaged in activities such as reflection papers on the use of primary sources, interviews with in-service social studies teachers about their curriculum decisions and their use of primary and secondary sources, and textbook analysis of specific issues (e.g., women’s rights, treatment of race, labor unions, etc.).
-The goal of this project was to better develop students’ abilities to integrate primary sources into their instructional units.
+The goal of this project was to improve students’ abilities to integrate primary sources into their instructional units.

 Contact: Edric Johnson

-This award given to the University of Wisconsin-Madison utilized the train-the-trainer model to teach in-service middle and high school teachers to develop and implement multi-day lessons using primary sources.
-A cadre of eight teachers was instructed in the use of the Library of Congress archives and components of quality lessons.
-These teachers then developed, field-tested and revised lessons which incorporate primary sources.
-The cadre of teachers will provide professional development sessions with other teachers in their schools to share their knowledge of the use of LOC sources and the integration of primary sources into instruction.
-The lessons developed by the cadre will be shared online.
+This award, given to the University of Wisconsin-Madison, utilized the train-the-trainer model to teach in-service middle and high school teachers how to develop and implement multi-day lessons using primary sources.
+A cadre of teachers was instructed on the components of quality lessons and use of archives from the Library of Congress.
+These teachers then developed, field-tested, and revised lessons that incorporated primary sources.
+The cadre provided professional development sessions with other teachers in their schools to share their knowledge of the use of the Library's primary sources and how to integrate them into instruction.
+These lessons were also shared online.

-The University of Wisconsin-Madison has been awarded in order to modify the course content of the secondary social studies teacher education program.
-Social Studies faculty and staff created a framework for the best use of technology in instruction and developed a unit for the social studies methods course that teaches pre-service teachers about Library of Congress primary sources.
-The goal of this project was to ensure that pre-service teachers were able to effectively use primary sources and new technology in the classroom.
-Students created a lesson plan that is to be implemented during student teaching experiences and shared online.
-The guide to technology use, framework for lessons with primary sources, and sample lessons will also be shared online with pre-service and in-service teachers and teacher educators.
+This grant, awarded to the University of Wisconsin-Madison, modified the course content of the secondary social studies teacher education program.
+Social studies faculty and staff created a framework for the best use of technology in instruction and also developed a unit for the social studies methods course to teach pre-service teachers about primary sources available from the Library of Congress.
+This project helped pre-service teachers to effectively use primary sources and new technology in the classroom.
+Students created a lesson plan that was implemented during student teaching experiences and then shared online.
+The guide to technology use, framework for lessons with primary sources, and sample lessons were shared online with pre-service and in-service teachers and teacher educators.

 Contact: Diana Hess

-This award has been awarded to Lakeland College.
-Pre-service teachers were instructed on the use of the Library of Congress archives and the importance of the use of primary sources in the classroom.
+In this grant awarded to Lakeland College, pre-service teachers were instructed on the use of primary sources from the Library of Congress and the importance of using them in the classroom.
 Students located primary sources to complement the new Wisconsin fourth grade textbook.
-Students compiled resources that were distributed in a bound document to principals of elementary schools in the Sheboygan, Wisconsin area.
+They also compiled resources that were distributed in a bound document to the principals of elementary schools in the Sheboygan area.

 Contact: Eileen Hilke

-This project challenged pre-service teachers in the history instruction program in the Department of Educational Studies at the University of Wisconsin-La Crosse to think in new ways about the meaningful integration of primary source evidence into history instruction.
+This project challenged pre-service teachers in the history instruction program at the University of Wisconsin-La Crosse's Department of Educational Studies to think in new ways about the meaningful integration of primary source evidence into history instruction.
 Students planned a unit of study using primary sources from the American Memory Collections.
-The units ranged from home front topics such as rationing and the labor of women to Pearl Harbor, the Japanese-American internment, the Women's Army Corps, the war in the Philippines, and wartime propaganda.
-The Principal Investigator looks forward to following these students during their student teaching experience to see if they integrate the use of primary sources into their instruction.
+The units ranged in homefront topics such as rationing, the labor of women, Pearl Harbor, the Japanese-American internment, the Women's Army Corps, the war in the Philippines, and wartime propaganda.
+The principal investigator followed these participants during their student teaching experience to see if they integrated the use of primary sources into their instruction.

-This project builds on the strong relationship between National History Day and the Library of Congress to engage young historians in historical research through the interpretation of primary sources.
-The University of Wisconsin-La Crosse partnered with the Washburn Academy to conduct a professional development workshop for teachers and media specialists during the summer of 2008.
-Teachers developed a primary source lesson plan and integrated that lesson into their instruction during the 2008–09 school year.
-It is hopeful that the results of this effort will be reflected in the quality of National History Day projects presented at the regional and state competitions held in the spring of 2009.
+Based on the strong relationship between National History Day and the Library of Congress, this project engaged students in historical research through the interpretation of primary sources.
+The University of Wisconsin-La Crosse partnered with the Washburn Academy to conduct a professional development summer workshop for teachers and media specialists.
+Teachers developed a primary source lesson plan, which they integrated into their instruction during the school year.

 Contact: Gregory Wegner